anguage Magazine is a monthly publication that provides cutting-edge information for language learners, educators, and professionals around the world.

 Assistant Editor/Creative Director: Leanna Robinson

 Leanna Robinson is a visual artist and writer who lives in Los Angeles.
 She received her BA in Creative Writing from the University of Central Florida and has always been interested in languages, linguistics, etymology, and how language relates to social issues.
-She is coeditor of an art and music zine Subspace.
-She is learning Spanish and Portuguese and enjoys reading, writing about art, and travel.
+She is learning Spanish and enjoys reading, writing about art, and travel.

 Book Reviews Editor: Karen Russikoff, Ph.D.Karen is the Coordinator of the undergraduate credit ESL program as well as the graduate TESL Program at California State Polytechnic University, Pomona.
 She holds two Master’s degrees, in English and in TESL, and a PH.D. in Language and Literacy from the University of Southern California.
 She is currently the College/University level chair on the CATESOL State Board.
 She has worked and taught abroad in Asia and Europe, and her research interests include issues related to ESL composition, including plagiarism as a cross-cultural phenomenon, assessment, and oral proficiency.

 With more than a million of his books in print, Richard Lederer (aka the Wizard of Idiom, Attila the Pun, and Conan the Grammarian) is America’s “Super-duper Blooper Snooper.”
 Richard’s weekly radio show “A Way With Words,” celebrates “that tremendous, stupendous, end-over-endous adventure we call language.”